-Project Objectives: This section should identify the Topic/subtopic(s) being addressed and state clearly the specific objectives of the proposed work along with its intended impact on HEP and QIS.
+Project Objectives: This section should identify the Topic/subtopic(s) being addressed and state clearly the specific objectives of the proposed work along with its intended impact on NP and OIS.

 Background/Introduction: Explanation of the importance and relevance of the proposed interdisciplinary work and review of the relevant literature including contributions of the applicant's team are appropriate for this section.
-The need and potential for the proposed pioneering pilot or HEP-QIS consortia should be emphasized.
+The need and potential for the proposed NP-QIS consortia should be emphasized.